YuzuZensai/Rusty/Instructions/install-git-bash.md

 ## Integrating with VS Code

-Git Bash is already integrated with VS Code as one of the available terminals.
-Here's how to access it:
+Git Bash is already integrated with VS Code as one of the available terminals

+##  Here's how to access it:

 1. Open Visual Studio Code.
 2. In the terminal section, located at the top right of the window, you'll see a dropdown arrow to the right of the "+" icon.